dyacob/sera2ps/README.md

 	pssera myfile | lp

 "lpr" may be substituted for "lp" or the command you usually use with your postscript printer.
-If you have `ghostview', or another postscript previewer, and would like to view a file before printing do :
+If you have 'ghostview', or another postscript previewer, and would like to view a file before printing do :

 	pssera myfile > outfile
 	ghostview outfile

-Eview v0.49 may also be used to preview the file SERA file.  pssera is a script file that calls the SERA to Junet encoder `sera2any'.  pssera features these three options:
+Eview v0.49 may also be used to preview the file SERA file.  pssera is a script file that calls the SERA to Junet encoder 'sera2any'.  pssera features these three options: